Adam Duvall Preview, Player Props: Red Sox vs. Dodgers

 Adam Duvall At The Plate

-- Duvall enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .476 with three homers.
+- Duvall will look to extend his six-game hitting streak.
+He's batting .450 with three homers in his last outings.

-- Duvall has picked up a hit in 38 of 64 games this year, with multiple hits 17 times.
+- Duvall has reached base via a hit in 39 games this season (of 65 played), and had multiple hits in 18 of those games.

-- Duvall has an RBI in 26 of 64 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in five contests.
+- In 27 games this year (41.5%), Duvall has picked up an RBI, and in 10 of those games (15.4%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.